Good to know: Event Cloud source

-The Iterable Source works better when you also connect Iterable as an destination.
+The Iterable Source works better when you also connect Iterable as a destination.
 With the Iterable Destination, you can use Segment to send Iterable user and event data from which you trigger email campaigns.
-Want to start sending website or mobile data TO Iterable?
-Head on over to our Iterable destination docs.
+For more information, see the Iterable destination docs.

 This page was last modified: 23 Jun 2022

 Questions?
 Problems?
 Need more info?
 Contact Segment Support for assistance!